PlayeRom/flightgear-addon-which-runway/nasal/Utils/VersionCheck/README.md

 You can use this version checking method if you host your add-on on GitHab or GitLab and you are using git tags to create releases, where name of tag it's a version number, e.g. `1.2.5` or `v.1.2.5`.

+The advantage of this approach is that you can upload an `/addon-metadata.xml` file with the upgraded version of the add-on to the main branch, but users won't be notified of the new version until you decide to do so by releasing it.
+Therefore, it's a method independent of what's in the code.

-1. In the `/addon-metadata.xml` file, in the `<code-repository>` field, place the full URL to your repository, e.g., `https://gitlab.com/PlayeRom/flightgear-addon-canvas-skeleton`.
+1. In the `/addon-metadata.xml` file, in the `<code-repository>` field, place the full URL to your repository, e.g., `https://github.com/PlayeRom/flightgear-addon-canvas-skeleton`.
 2. In `/Config.nas` file set `useVersionCheck.byGitTag` on `true` and others flags in `useVersionCheck` set on `false`.
 3. Git tags must be in version notation as accepted by the `<version>` field in the `/addon-metadata.xml` file (see below).
 Optionally, you can prefix the version in the tag with `v.` or `v`, e.g. `v.1.2.5`. or `v1.2.5`.